ada-x64/ada-x64.github.io/_posts/2022-05-05-over-engineering.md

+---
+layout: post
-# Over-Engineering A Fairly Simple Coding Challenge
+title: Over-Engineering A Fairly Simple Coding Challenge
+categories: [algorithms, rust, unsafe]
+---

 I'm looking for jobs right now and I came across a seemingly blase coding challenge.
 It goes like this: